 Properly insulate and/or provide approved heat tracing for water-filled pipes located in exterior walls or unheated spaces.

 Drain any piping that is not required during the winter months.

-Maintain a minimum temperature of 40° F (4.4° C) in building areas with processes susceptible to freezing, wet-pipe sprinkler systems, fire pump houses and dry-pipe valve enclosures.
+Maintain a minimum temperature of 40° F (4.4° C) in building areas with systems and structures susceptible to freezing, like wet-pipe sprinkler systems, fire pump houses and dry-pipe valve enclosures.

 Ensure that anti-freeze sprinkler systems have sufficient concentration (appropriate specific gravity readings) of antifreeze to withstand freezing weather.

 Inspect dry systems to help ensure air settings are correct, air maintenance systems are in good operating condition, and any pipe closets are well insulated.
 If heat tape or heating systems are being used, ensure that they are UL-listed for this specific purpose and are in good operating condition.
 Dry-pipe sprinkler systems low points and auxiliary drains should be opened and drained of any water or condensation.

 Any branch lines on wet sprinkler systems exposed or subject to extreme cold weather should be insulated and heat traced.
 Electric heat tracing products should be UL-listed for this specific purpose.

 Fire pump test headers should be checked to ensure they have been properly drained.

 Fire pump and dry-pipe sprinkler system equipment rooms should be checked routinely to ensure the heaters are in good operating condition.

 The use of low temperature monitoring solutions can help to ensure rooms are being properly heated.